CDSoft/FizzBuzz/fizzbuzz_slideshow.md

 - Panda
 - with a complete Makefile example using `makex.mk`

+## using Lua tables everywhere

+- requirement database (still experimental)
+- tests results
+- test report

 ::::::::::

 :::::::::: {.column width=48%}

 ## to specify

-- examples using UPP macros
+- examples using UPP and Panda macros
 - requirement management

 ## and test